4. Arguments for the proposition, 3:1-4:7

 di (dia) + gen. "through" - through, by means of.
 Expressing agency.

 aggelwn (oV) gen. "angels" - angels, messengers.
-Paul is drawing on common teaching at the time, teaching which we know little about.
+Paul is drawing on common teaching at the time, teaching which we know little about, cf., Hebrews on the mediatorial role of angels in revelation.
 Stephen makes a similar point about the mediatorial role of angels in the giving of the law.
 Paul's point is that the promise came directly from God and is therefore superior to the law.

-en + dat. "by / entrusted to" - in, by, to.
+en + dat. "by / entrusted to" - in, by.
 The instrumental sense seems best, "by" = "through the agency of".

 mesitou (hV ou) gen. "a mediator" - [hand] of a mediator.
 The genitive is adjectival, possessive.
 As with the mediatorial role of angels, the fact that the law was given through Moses gives the promise a greater authority.

-oJ mesithV (hV ou) "a mediator" - the mediator [of one is not].
+oJ mesithV (hV ou) "a mediator" - [but/and] the mediator.
 Nominative subject of the verb to-be.
 Not with the sense of "one who reconciles", but of "one who helps parties come together in an agreement".

 enoV ouk estin "does not represent just one party / implies more than one party" - is not of one.
 Silva classifies the genitive enoV, "one", as a genitive of association, "a mediator is not a representative only of one."
 Expressing the idea of plurality in the giving of the law, as opposed to singularity in the giving of the promise.
 Numerous complex interpretations have been suggested, but Paul is probably just making the point that, unlike the Abrahamic covenant, the Mosaic covenant, with its "added" law, was not directly given by God to Israel, but was given through an intermediary and is therefore inferior.